bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

 insane timeout of 60 minutes, because the RDS seems to take forever to start up.

+After you finally get back a prompt:

     ./deploy.sh open

 should get you to your instance in your default browser, which will be ... ugly.  sorry.

-Here, `./deploy.sh createenv`  wraps `eb create` so that  you and your devs can  use a  short name like  'test' and  under the hood,  it will append the appname and create test-$appname.
+Here, `./deploy.sh create`  wraps `eb create` so that  you and your devs can  use a  short name like  'test' and  under the hood,  it will append the appname and create test-$appname.

-With no other args, `./deploy.sh createenv` sets up a load balancer, a web tier, autoscaling group, security group, cloud watch alarms, and assigns an s3 bucket for your environment, using the keyname and the region you specified eariler with `eb init`.
+With no other args, `./deploy.sh create` sets up a load balancer, a web tier, autoscaling group, security group, cloud watch alarms, and assigns an s3 bucket for your environment, using the keyname and the region you specified eariler with `eb init`.
 This defaults are